Battle of al-Qadisiyyah: Sasanian counteroffensive in Mesopotamia

-The Persians launched another counterattack and defeated the Muslims at Battle of the Bridge, which killed Abu Ubaid, and the Muslims suffered heavy losses.
+The Persians launched another counterattack and defeated the Muslims at the Battle of the Bridge, which killed Abu Ubaid, and the Muslims suffered heavy losses.
 Muthanna then assumed command of the army and withdrew the remnant of his forces, about 3000 strong, across the Euphrates.
 The Persian commander Bahman (also known as Dhu al-Hajib) was committed to driving the Muslims away from Persian soil but was restrained from pursuing the defeated Muslims after being called back by Rustum to Ctesiphon, to help in putting down the revolt against him.
 Muthanna retreated near the frontier of Arabia and called for reinforcements.
 After getting sufficient reinforcements, he re-entered the fray and camped at the western bank of the Euphrates, where a Persian force intercepted him and was defeated.

 After Khalid left Iraq for Syria, Suwad, the fertile area between the Euphrates and the Tigris, remained unstable.
 Sometimes it was occupied by the Persians and sometimes by the Muslims.
 This "tit-for-tat" struggle continued until emperor Yazdegerd III consolidated his power and sought an alliance with Heraclius in 635 in an effort to prepare for a massive counterattack.
 Heraclius then prepared for a major offensive in the Levant.
 Meanwhile, Yazdegerd ordered a concentration of massive armies to reclaim Iraq for good.
 This was supposed to be a well-coordinated attack by both emperors to annihilate the power of their common enemy, Caliph Umar.